 \section{Introduction}

-Many economic interactions have contest-like structures, where payoffs are increasing in players' own efforts and decreasing in the total effort.
+Many economic interactions have contest-like structures, with payoffs that increase in players' own efforts and decrease in the total effort.
 Examples include oligopolies, public goods provision, tragedy of the commons, rent seeking, R\&D, advertising, and sports.
-Most of the previous literature assumes that effort choices are simultaneous.
-Simultaneous contests often have convenient properties: the equilibrium is unique, in pure strategies, and is relatively easy to characterize.
+Most of the literature assumes that effort choices are simultaneous.
+Simultaneous contests have convenient properties: the equilibrium is unique, is in pure strategies, and is relatively easy to characterize.

 In this paper, I study contests where the effort choices are not necessarily simultaneous.
-In most real-life situations some players can observe their competitors' efforts.
-Later movers can respond appropriately to the choices earlier movers make.
-However, earlier movers can anticipate these responses and affect the behavior of later movers.
-Each additional period in a sequential contest adds a level of complexity, which might explain why most of the previous work studies only simultaneous and two-period models.
-I characterize equilibria for an arbitrary sequential contest and analyze how the information about other players' efforts affects the equilibrium behavior.
+In most real-life situations some players can observe their competitors' efforts and respond appropriately to those choices.
+However, earlier movers can also anticipate these ensuing responses and therefore affect the behavior of later movers.
+Each additional period in a sequential contest adds complexity to the analysis, which might explain why most previous studies focus on simultaneous or two-period models.
+In this paper, I characterize equilibria for an arbitrary sequential contest and analyze how the information about other players' efforts influences the equilibrium behavior.